maxsonBraunLab/cutAnd_seacr/README.md

  na|downsampled bigwigs | process/beds/*.ds.bw
  na|seacr peaks| process/seacr/*.relaxed.bed

   Before using this script, ensure your `cutAndconfig.sh` is properly set up.
 You can either do all samples to the same number of reads or have seperate todo files for each set of marks then downsample on a mark by mark basis.
+Also make sure to change `PROJECT` to your project's file path.

   We don't suggest going below 3 million reads based on findings from original paper (Hatice et al. 2019), however, 2 million may be okay in some cases.